FPI projections show big trouble for Big 12

 It might be only April, but the Big 12 is already on shaky ground.

 Despite coming off a season in which Oklahoma's offense dazzled all the way to the College Football Playoff, the Big 12's chances of sending a representative back to the game's biggest stage appear relatively slim, according to our Football Power Index projections.
-The Big 12 has a worse chance (26 percent) of having a team earn a top-four Strength of Record -- a good proxy for playoff chances -- than any of the other four Power 5 conferences or Notre Dame.
+The Big 12 has a worse chance (26 percent) of having a team earn a top-four strength of record -- a good proxy for playoff chances -- than any of the other four Power 5 conferences or Notre Dame.

-Reminder: Strength of Record measures how strong a team's record is, given its schedule.
+Reminder: Strength of record measures how strong a team's record is, given its schedule.
 It's based on the chance of an average Top 25 team having the team's record or better, given the opponents the team has played (and where they played) to date.
-A higher Strength of Record indicates a more impressive accomplishment -- it means that the team's W-L record was more difficult to achieve.
+A higher strength of record indicates a more impressive accomplishment -- it means that the team's win-loss record was more difficult to achieve.

 In the four years of the CFP era, 15 of the 16 playoff teams entered the postseason with a top-four strength of record.
 (Ohio State in 2014 was the exception.)

-Most of the Big 12's chances of getting back to the playoff are wrapped up in the Sooners, who have a 23 percent chance to win the conference with no more than one loss and an 18 percent shot at a top-four Strength of Record.
+Most of the Big 12's chances of getting back to the playoff are wrapped up in the Sooners, who have a 23 percent chance to win the conference with no more than one loss and an 18 percent shot at a top-four strength of record.
 If that feels light, remember that Oklahoma ranks ninth in our preseason FPI rankings.
 Even if you believe Lincoln Riley has cooked up a whole new batch of creative plays for the 2018 season, the loss of Baker Mayfield (and nine other starters) means that regression is likely coming in Norman.

 But Oklahoma isn't really the Big 12's problem.
 The Big 12's problem is everyone else.
 There is a large drop-off after the Sooners, which means that if Oklahoma doesn't win the Big 12, there's a good chance that the team that does take the conference title won't have had a dominant enough season to earn a playoff berth.
 Texas is the next most likely candidate, but the Longhorns have the sixth-hardest schedule in the FBS and therefore have less than a 1 percent chance to win out and only a 3 percent shot to win the Big 12 with no more than one loss.